Baotou–Yinchuan high-speed railway

 The Baotou–Yinchuan high-speed railway is a high-speed railway in China.
 It will be 420.2 km long and has a design speed of 250 km/h.
 A branch from Yinchuan to Alxa Left Banner will be 111.1 km long and has a design speed of 200 km/h.

 History

 On 16 August 2018, construction began on the section from Yinchuan to Huinong South.
 On 17 May 2022, construction of the remaining section between Huinong South and Yinchuan began.

+On 17 July 2024, non-revenue service trains started running on the section between Yinchuan and Huinong South.

 Route

 The railway roughly follows the Baotou–Lanzhou railway.